KoalixSwitzerland/koalixcrm/documentation/source/customisation.rst

   django-admin compilemessages

 After this you are able to use your translation.
-Sometimes seting your language in ``/var/www/koalixcrm/settings.py`` is required.
+Sometimes setting your language in ``/var/www/koalixcrm/settings.py`` is required.
 Go on with your translation for accounting and for djangouserextention folders.
 As soon as you finish this part you will be able to work with koalixcrm in your own language.
 But there is still something missing: the templatefiles for pdf creation have to be translated as well.